quicwg/multipath/draft-ietf-quic-multipath.md

 Before the client opens a new path by sending a packet on that path with a PATH_CHALLENGE frame, it has to check whether there is an unused connection IDs for the same unused Path ID available for each side.
-Endpoints SHOULD consume the smallest unused Path ID available when creating the new path as specified in {{consume-retire-cid}}.
+In this example the Path ID 1 is used which is the smallest unused Path ID available as recommended in {{consume-retire-cid}}.
 Respectively, the client chooses the connection ID S1 as the Destination Connection ID of the new path.